lcarlier/EasyMock/docs/hello_world.md

 test 1 passed
 ```

 Sweet!
-Our first test is passing!
+The first test is passing!

-It is to be noticed that even though the mocks are implemented in C++, the test
-code (i.e. main) can be implemented in C and everything works eventually
-with C linkage.

 ## <a name="user-content-sut"></a>Second unit test
-It is now time to write our second unit test.
+It is now time to write the second unit test.
 What would happen if the random
-number where very high?
+numbers were higher?
 Instead of running the code several times and hoping
-that high numbers come randomly twice, we can easily test that with configuring
+that high numbers come randomly twice, it is easy to configure
-EasyMock to return 2 big numbers.
+EasyMock to return 2 high numbers from the mock.

 ```c
 void test2()